Chiuqyan/MIDI-Text-Generator/README.md

 Code for Yeerchiu/midi-llama-test1
 * At present, the code is run in an environment with GPU.
 There is no proof yet to see if it can run with only CPU.
-* The average GPU memory usage during the runtime of this model is about 5-6GB if you want to run app.py, at least one ckpt file is needed above.
+* The average GPU memory usage during the runtime of this model is about 5-6GB if you want to run app.py, at least one ckpt file is needed above(Yeerchiu/midi-llama-test1).

 # Prepare the environment
 - According to the official configuration GPU graphics driver, etc.